hayesall/hayesall.github.io/_posts/2022-01-01-bayes-net-rule-extraction.md

 ### Naive Bayes for Tennis

-We'll want to ordinal encode the data before handing it to `pomegranate`, and a human-readable mapping will be helpful to produce human-readable rules. `ordinal_encode` is a thin helper function around the scikit-learn `OrdinalEncoder` object, and since the step should be fairly similar across datasets I won't show this every time:
+We'll want to ordinal encode the data before handing it to `pomegranate`, and we'll want a mapping between category integers back into an easy-to-read representation later.
+`ordinal_encode` is a small helper function around the scikit-learn `OrdinalEncoder` object, which returns a float32 numpy array and a dictionary mapping the encoded format back to the string format.

 ```python
 encoded, mapping = ordinal_encode(data.columns, data)